wolfSSL/wolfssl/IDE/HEXAGON/README.md

 #### wolfSSL_SetHandleCb
 The API wolfSSL_SetHandleCb takes a function pointer of type "int (*wolfSSL_DSP_Handle_cb)(remote_handle64 *handle, int finished void *ctx);".
 This callback is executed right before the operation is handed off to the DSP (finished set to 0) and right after done with the handle (finished set to 1).
 With ECC this would be after the ECC verify function has been called but before the information is passed on to the DSP and once again with the finished flag set after the result is returned.

-The callback set should return 0 on sucessfully setting the input handle.
+The callback set should return 0 on successfully setting the input handle.
 The ctx argument is for future custom context to be passed in and is currently not used.

 #### Expected Performance
 This is the expected results from running ./eccbenchmark using the -O3 flag